 Mark and Eric first met on August 11th, 2022, for dinner at the California Pizza Kitchen in the Kahala Mall in Honolulu, Hawaii.
 Through a series of brain storming ideas on how to bring Michael back from the dead, a revelation hit them, why not just do “another” story centered around Michael, a short film along the lines of Grab, but not quite.
 Eric agreed, however, he gave his personal opinion about the idea of filming another short.
 He offered that, per his experience, the logistics for developing a short was as extensive as filming a feature, the only difference being that of course the latter would require more days of filming.
 Shorts, as Eric explained, has a less likelihood of going anywhere.
 Features were tough to sell as it was, so selling a short was near impossible.
 Eric mentioned that the tried and not so true function of the short film had always been (and continues to this day) to showcase a filmmaker’s talent to the extent that it would impress some glorious investor who would eagerly back the filming of a feature length version of the story.
 He gave examples of his own desire to raise funds this way and also that he actually had never heard of any other filmmaker succeeding with this tactic (not that it had never been done but just that he, personally, had never really met anyone).
 So in all of his endeavors, he had focused on filming feature length movies, with the expressed belief that you find a way to get a movie shot, and one never knows what exactly could sell.
 He gave as an example the tremendous viewership of The Landline Detective, which garnered in over 15 million streaming minutes off of the YBS Amazon Prime Video Direct (PVD) platform, and brought in significant income.
 “Who would have thought,” he asked, “That ‘that’ movie would be the one to sell?”
 Eric mentioned that he just, really, wasn’t into filming short films.
 He offered that most filmmakers settle for this because they’ve never really filmed a feature before and by virtue of that believe that doing so was this titanic mountain that could only be produced with a significant budget.
 But YBS “had” experience in filming features, many features, so he would rather focus on developing whatever they were going to film into a full, feature length movie.
 Mark agreed.
 “The key to independent filmmaking is really not money,” Eric expanded, “It is to secure a location where one’s filming can be controlled.”
 Landline had been filmed for a mere $200, so any movie could be written around what the project knew it had, which, for this one man movie the production had a room.
 Eric reasoned that this was the added benefit of centering a story around Michael, who had told him he was all in for filming at his house and on his property.
 So, agreeing that they would develop a feature centering around Michael Carter and film it on his property they brainstormed on ideas and eventually came up with what they felt was a thoroughly winning story (see Story Concept).
 Then deciding that Michael needed to be brought in to solidify the project, they held the next dinner meeting with Michael at the Zippy’s Restaurant on Nimitz Highway in Honolulu, Hawaii, on August 17th, 2022.
 Michael not only said he was on board for the project but offered up some story ideas that both Mark and Eric decided to incorporate.
 At the conclusion of their meeting they decided the next step was to visit Michael’s house at 47-040 Okana Place, in Kahaluu, Hawaii, to get a sense of the settings that could be used for eventual filmmaking, but also, then, to get a sense of how to write the scenes that would specifically be shot.
 They subsequently met at Michael’s place on August 22nd, 2022 to look at the available places to shoot (see the photo montage below).
-Eric and Mark held another meeting at the Nimitz Zippy’s on August 31st, 2022 to finalize the story ideas and the essence of Find Me had been established.
-However, they both agreed that rather than try and rush both the story and shoot (originally, when talking to Michael, Eric had suggested that the shoot could ensue along with other projects YBS was working on, within the window of October 15th, 2022 to November 15th, 2022), they would take the rest of the year to write the script, and then attempt to shoot it sometime after the turn of the year, perhaps February or March, 2023.
-Given this, Eric intends to write the initial draft for which Mark and Michael will comment later.
-Mark will eventually direct.
+Eric and Mark held another meeting at the Nimitz Zippy’s on August 31st, 2022 to finalize the story ideas and the essence of Find Me was established.
+However, they both agreed that rather than try and rush both the story and shoot (originally, when talking to Michael, Eric had suggested that the shoot could ensue along with other projects YBS was working on, within the window of October 15th, 2022 to November 15th, 2022), they would take the rest of the year to write the script, and then attempt to shoot it sometime after the turn of the year, perhaps February or March, 2023 (it would be later).
+At any rate, it was agreed that Eric would write the script, Michael would star, and Mark would direct.

 Michael Carter’s One Acre Property In Kahaluu, Hawaii, The Eventual Shoot Location For Find Me